Feebami/Survival-RAG/README.md

 ## 🚀 Installation & Setup

 Follow these steps once to set up the system.
 After setup, no internet is required.
+(30-60 minutes of dependency and model downloading required)

 ### 1. Download this Repository
 Click the green **Code** button above -> **Download ZIP**.
 Extract the folder to a location on your computer (e.g., `Documents\Survival_RAG` or your Flash Drive).